Luizerko/indigenous_clusters_and_communities/VISUALIZATION.md

 At the top-left, the selected year is displayed alongside a back button, allowing users to return to the zig-zag timeline and choose another year.

 One of the main elements is a grid of item thumbnails, sorted chronologically by their acquisition date.
 Items with a known date are arranged accordingly, while those with only a known year appear first (as *no specific date* items).
 Below each thumbnail is a colored line, part of a gradient that visually encodes the month of acquisition.
-These lines are connected directly to a histogram (bar plot) beneath the grid, the other main element, which shows the number of items acquired in each month of that year, along with a special bar for those items that have no exact date.
+These lines are connected directly to a histogram (bar plot) beneath the grid, the other main element, which shows the number of items acquired in each month of that year, along with a bar for those items that have no exact date.

 The interface supports rich interactivity: